Peter1223/Starbucks-Dunkin-Analysis/README.md

 ![alt text](03_docs/Dom.png)

 ## 4. Conclusion
 This project successfully transformed a personal curiosity into a comprehensive, data-driven market analysis.
 By engineering a custom web scraper, integrating disparate data sources, and developing sophisticated analytical models, this analysis has provided a clear and actionable strategic framework.
-The final interactive dashboard—featuring multi-level drill-downs and dynamic controls—serves as a powerful tool for identifying the two distinct types of expansion opportunities ("Blue Ocean" and "Urban Infill") and for understanding the nuanced operational strategies of two of America's most iconic brands.
+The final interactive dashboard—featuring multi-level drill downs and dynamic controls serves as a powerful tool for identifying the two distinct types of expansion opportunities ("Blue Ocean" and "Urban Infill") and for understanding the nuanced operational strategies of two of America's most iconic brands.